 3 Let not him that eateth despise him that eateth not; and let not him which eateth not ^ajudge him that eateth: for God hath received him.
-(Those on diets shouldn't criticize those who aren't.)

 4 Who art thou that ^ajudgest another man's servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.